 The Division made findings of fact, which I briefly summarized above, and suspended Babcock’s license until further hearing.
 That case remains pending, as do the civil suit and criminal case.
 His preliminary hearing on the felony charges is set for November 20.

-In July of this year, Brandon Credeur entered into a stipulation with the Utah Board of Chiropractic Medicine (as did his wife) which completely resolves his administrative case.
+In July of this year, Brandon Credeur entered into a stipulation with the Colorado Board of Chiropractic Medicine (as did his wife) which completely resolves his administrative case.
 The Board and Credeur stipulated that Credeur did not “completely document his patient interactions in certain records reviewed by the Board” so he agrees to a Letter of Admonition and to future adequate documentation.

 That’s it.
 But the stipulation also says (emphasis added):